GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-04-23 07:31:34 IST
+This content is dynamically generated in Indian Time (IST): 2025-04-23 08:38:21 IST

 Current Weather in Coimbatore:
-Temperature: 25.88 °C
+Temperature: 28.88 °C
-Condition: mist
+Condition: haze